AMERICAN RHODODENDRON SOCIETY

 3.1.6 Quoting Society Publications

-Chapters are reminded that reprinting articles or excerpts from the Journal ARS or Rhododendron and Azalea News requires permission from the author or photographer.
+Chapters are reminded that reprinting articles or excerpts from the Rhododendron and Azalea News requires permission from the author or photographer.
 Before republication, including placement on web sites, Chapters must confirm with the editor of JARS or R and A News, whichever applies, that the author or photographer has granted permission for such publication.
 The author's or photographer’s permission must be obtained directly by the chapter wishing to utilize such material in instances where permission is not on file with the editor.
 All quotations shall credit the originating publication and author or photographer.

 3.2 DISTRICTS AND REGIONS